zfreedman/webpack_docs/README.md

 # webpack_docs
-Code work through of webpack documentation
+Code work through of the webpack documentation, which can be found [here](https://webpack.js.org/).